keviin0/CSA-Calculator/README.md

 - Calculator UI

 Calculator UI is an advanced version of the sample calculator.
 The Calculator includes the standard adding, subtracting, multiply, and divide.
 The calculator also has a unique a hexadecimal converter.
+- UNO
+A computer simulation of the Card Game UNo
+-Minsweeper
+A Java simulation of the 1989 video game Minesweeeper.